 It was reported by the CNBC that in the 2nd quarter of 2017 the top six health insurers in the nation combined had reported $6 billion in adjusted profits during the second quarter.
 This is about 29% up from the previous years same quarter.
 Some profit was due to some of the companies scaling back participation in the Health care Marketplace.
 Some companies are finding success in providing health insurance plans in the Marketplace.

 Anthem health insurance company reported last year in October that 2018 was looking towards being slightly profitable which may allow them to possibly return to offering Marketplace plans in 2019 for some specific regions.
-There are some companies like CaresSource and Centene which expand into the marketplace and other companies like Aetna and UnitedHealth are both expecting good years.
+There are some companies like CaresSource and Centene which expand into the marketplace and other companies like UnitedHealth are both expecting good years.
 Molina and Cigna are as well.
 Coverage in 2018 are being offered by Cigna under ACA for the public exchanges in six different states.

 Outlook for the Affordable Care Act (ACA) wasn’t rosy last year.
 Open enrollment participation for 2018 or which insurers would provide health plans in the Marketplace was unknown since millions of dollars in advertisement were pulled for open enrollment as well as stopping payments for cost sharing reduction to insurers.
 8.7 million Americans purchased health insurance plans showing numbers that stronger than expected.
 This was unexpected since the open enrollment period for the year was cut in half.